2021 Atlantic hurricane season: Tropical Storm Ana

 An upper-level trough drifted across the western Atlantic on May 19, inducing the formation of a low-pressure area along a stalled front the next day.
 This system became co-located with an upper-level low, reducing wind shear and causing atmospheric instability, which allowed convection to develop despite cold sea surface temperatures.
 After the disturbance shed its frontal characteristics, it became Subtropical Storm Ana at 06:00 UTC on May 22 about 200 mi northeast of Bermuda.
+This made 2021 the seventh consecutive year in which a tropical or subtropical cyclone formed before the season's official start.
+It formed in a location where no tropical storms within the month of May had been documented since before 1950.
 Ana then made counter-clockwise loop due to weak steering currents.
 After the wind field became more symmetrical and convection organized further by early on May 23, Ana transitioned into a tropical storm as it accelerated northeastward amid southwesterly mid-level flow.
 Ana peaked with maximum sustained winds of 45 mph before it encountered increasing wind shear and began losing convection.
 By 18:00 UTC on May 23, the system transitioned into an extratropical cyclone about 605 mi northeast of Bermuda.
 The extratropical cyclone merged with a trough early on May 24 and was then absorbed by a frontal system later that day.

 On May 20, the Bermuda Weather Service issued a tropical storm watch for the precursor to Ana, before canceling it two days later.
 The storm's precursor produced mostly light winds on Bermuda, although the Pearl Island station observed a sustained wind speed of 44 mph and a gust of 49 mph.